Tawfic-AB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3- A C function that prints a string, followed by a new line, to stdout.

 4- A C function that prints a string, in reverse, followed by a new line.

+5- A C function that reverses a string.